 There are better ways to check your writing.

-The following suggestions might help you reduce and avoid repetition when writing an article, essay, or book manuscript.
+The following suggestions might help you reduce and avoid repetition in an article, essay, or book manuscript.

 1. Vary your sentences

 Repetition isn’t limited to words.
-Repeating the same sentence structure is very common.
+Repeating the same sentence structure is very common and is often called invisible repetition.

 The problem with sentence structure is caused by starting them in the same way.